SUPPLY CHAIN &

 Grace has been working full time at the winery since 2020, involved in many areas from winemaking and farming to hospitality and management.
 Grace got our vineyards certified Organic through CCOF, and got Corison Winery certified Napa Green Winery and Vineyard.
 She earned a BFA in Acting from Syracuse University and then worked in restaurants in NYC.
 Since moving back to the Napa Valley, Grace completed her Winemaking Certificate at UC Davis, and her Level 3 WSET.

-Join SF Chronicle Senior Wine Critic Esther Mobley to explore how wineries can better connect with sustainability-minded consumers.
+Join SF Chronicle Senior Wine Critic Esther Mobley to explore how wineries can leverage growing consumer demand for business transparency and trusted, responsible products.
 A wealth of research shows most consumers want to support values-driven brands, but they struggle to identify responsible products at point of purchase.
 Explore how to bridge this gap through insights from Randi Kronthal-Sacco of NYU’s Stern Center for Sustainable Business, whose annual Sustainable Market Share Index reveals insights from analysis of 70,000+ CPG SKUs.
 Dom De Ville shares how The Wine Society’s ambitious climate initiatives are resonating with their UK membership, and the critical role of their global network of producers.
-The Wine Market Council rounds out the picture with new data on eco-friendly wines and “How to Better Engage Young Adults and Multicultural Consumers with Wine.”
+Christian Miller with the Wine Market Council rounds out the picture with new data on eco-friendly wines and “How to Better Engage Young Adults and Multicultural Consumers with Wine.”
 Together, these experts unpack both the opportunities and challenges in communicating sustainability.

 Action Opportunities: